See the Lando documentation for installing and setting up Lando on your system.

 # Name the application the same as in your .platform.app.yaml. name: app # Use the recipe appropriate for your application. recipe: drupal8 config: # Lando defaults to Apache.
 Switch to nginx to match Platform.sh. via: nginx # Set the webroot to match your .platform.app.yaml. webroot: web # Lando defaults to the latest MySQL release, but Platform.sh uses MariaDB. # Specify the version to match what's in services.yaml. database: mariadb:10.1

 In most cases downloading data from Platform.sh and loading it into Lando is straightforward.
-If you have a single MySQL database then the following two commands, run from your application root, will download a compressed database snapshot and load it into the local Lando database container (and give you a cheap backup of the database in the process).
+If you have a single MySQL database then the following two commands, run from your application root, will download a compressed database backup and load it into the local Lando database container.

 platform db:dump --gzip -f database.sql.gz lando db-import database.sql.gz